Could a multiplication table be the key to your child’s maths success?

 A multiplication chart can also be used to explore doubles within the times tables.
 For some rows and columns, the multiples of one number are double the multiples of another.

-Our times table sheet can be a great way to practise times tables together.
+Our times table sheet is a great way to practise maths with your child.
 Make it visually effective by using colour and create excitement by making it competitive.